Boeing/sdr-hazards-classification/README.md

 ## Service Difficult Report (SDR) classifier package
-:rocket: This is the source code for the SDR Classifier package that classifies potential aviation safety hazards.
+:rocket: This is the source code for the SDR Classifier package that classifies potential aviation safety hazards from textual data.
 The work is a collaboration between FAA and Boeing data scientist teams

 **Version 0.0.1 out now!**
 [Check out the release notes here.](https://github.com/Boeing/sdr-hazards-classification/releases)